Learning Optimal Prescriptive Trees from Observational Data: Existing Prescriptive Tree Formulations

 In the specific case of Example~\ref{ex:example1}, \comment{it can be checked that if $\theta$ is sufficiently small, then} B-PT can in fact recover the best tree if $\theta$ is sufficiently small.
 Nonetheless, as we now show, a small modification of Example~\ref{ex:example1} results in a setting in which B-PT has \emph{additional} incentives to choose the worst tree, which branches on irrelevant features.

 \begin{example}[Continued] We now revisit Example~\ref{ex:example1} and use the method from~\cite{Bertsimas2019OptimalTrees} to identify an optimal tree.
 Figure~\ref{fig:kallus_example} (bottom) shows the estimated outcomes and variances associated with each candidate tree.
-For simplicity, we assume that the potential outcomes in Table~\ref{table:expected} have zero variance.
 Since the tree that branches on the relevant feature~$X^1$ has smaller variance in this case, it will be chosen by B-PT provided that $\theta$ is sufficiently small. $\blacksquare$

 \end{example}